Mexico is the wall: president under fire over migration clampdown

 But scenes of Mexico’s National Guard security force marching behind riot shields straight into a large group of Central Americans and using tear gas has triggered growing dissent, including condemnation from the United Nations.

-Lopez Obrador was questioned at his morning news conference for a second day in a row about how the National Guard military police and the National Migration Institute (INM) treat migrants.
+Lopez Obrador was questioned at his morning news conference for a second straight day about how the National Guard military police and the National Migration Institute (INM) treat migrants.

 “It’s a wall of riot shields,” said Duncan Wood, director of the Wilson Center’s Mexico Institute in Washington.
 “I didn’t think I would live to see the day when Mexico would do this kind of thing.”